YouTube Deep SummaryYouTube Deep Summary

 7. No Comments or Documentation

-Tip: Write clear comments explaining why you wrote code a certain way, not just what it does.
-Maintain a README that outlines your project’s purpose and setup instructions.
+Advice: Write clear comments explaining why something is done, not just what it does.
+Maintain a README and other documentation.

 8. Reinventing the Wheel